The following funding programs are overseen by the Housing and Neighborhood Development Divisions.

-If you are interested in learning more about the HOPWA Program, please contact Tom Baker, Supportive Housing Program Coordinator
+If you are interested in learning more about the Down Payment Assistance Program, please contact Tim Hansen, Housing Specialist.

 The Worcester Lead Abatement Program (WLAP) is a federally funded grant program that is designed to assist property owners with the cost of lead paint abatement in eligible properties.
 Both owner-occupied and investor-owned properties may qualify.
 Income and rental restrictions may apply.
 Massachusetts Law requires the abatement of lead paint hazards wherever children under six-years old reside.

 The Office of Lead Hazard Control and Healthy Homes (OLHCHH) provide funding to local governments to develop cost-effective ways to reduce lead-based paint hazards.
 In addition, the office enforces HUD's lead-based paint regulations, provides public outreach and technical assistance, and conducts technical studies to help protect children and their families from health and safety hazards in the home.